teriqTT/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization

 ## Run the Dockerfile CMD as an external script.
-Of note Health check is also implemented in my dockerfile.
+Of note Health check and multistage build are also implemented in my dockerfile.
 FROM golang:1.15.3 as builder
 WORKDIR /app/
 COPY . .